thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

-7. **Filtering and plotting**

-Use a combination of filtering and plotting to show the abundance of the different chemical species in just the `algae_strain` called "Tsv1".
+7. Use a combination of filtering and plotting to show the abundance of the different chemical species in just the `algae_strain` called "Tsv1".
 Use an x and y axis, as well as points to represent the measurements.
 Make point size correspond to the replicate, and color the points according to harvesting regime.

-8. **Open-ended plotting**

-Make a plot that checks to see which `chemical_species` were more abundant under light as opposed to heavy `harvesting_regime` in all three replicates.
+8. Make a plot that checks to see which `chemical_species` were more abundant under light as opposed to heavy `harvesting_regime` in all three replicates.
 Use filtered data so that just one `algae_strain` is shown, an x and a y axis, and points to represent the measurements.
 Make the points `size = 5` and also set the point's `alpha = 0.6`.
 The points should be colored according to harvesting_regime.
 Make 3 plots, one for each strain of algae.